 PFLAG Tucson founded the Eugene Moore Memorial Scholarships in 2003.
 Each year the fund offers several $1,000 scholarships.
 The number of scholarships offered has increased each year and is dependent upon the amount donated to the fund.
 Scholarships are available to LGBTQ students accepted to an institution of higher education.
 For more information see pflagtucson.org/.

 PFLAG Napa invites all students, who have demonstrated outstanding support for the LGBT community at their school or in the community at large, to apply for a scholarship funded through the Rykken/Scull LGBT Memorial Fund.
-Students are eligible to apply if they are a high school seniors anticipating graduation in 2017 and are planning to enroll in a university or college, technical school, performing arts school or art college.
-Persons who have graduated prior to 2017 or students currently attending one of the above-mentioned institutions are also encouraged to apply.
+Students are eligible to apply if they are a high school seniors and are planning to enroll in a university or college, technical school, performing arts school or art college.
+Students currently attending one of the above-mentioned institutions are also encouraged to apply.
 Applicants must be residents of Marin, Mendicino, Napa, or Sonoma Counties.
 Awards will made to selected individuals.
 Application deadline is March 1.
-For an application contact firstname.lastname@example.org, call (707) 681-1477, or visit pflagnapa.org.
+For an application contact [email protected], call (707) 681-1477, or visit pflagnapa.org.

 PFLAG San Diego

 PFLAG San Diego County has a scholarship portfolio which in 2020 awarded 12 scholarships to local LGBTQ students, with most awards more than $2,000 each.
 For information, applications, or donations to support the program go to pflag.com/scholarships or write to [email protected].